renaissance-publishing/renaissance/content/chapters/21-races.md

     motions and gestures.
 Many of these fit well in the constructed languages of Protectorate Standard, and Common.

-#### History

-The Hasidisee Federation is a loosely-aligned chain of tribes and families that spreads through the running water of the Ruby Isle.
-They spread slowly, but widely, populating wide, slow-running segments of rivers, or freshwater lakes that refuse to fall stagnant.
-Each river, and it's tributaries and what nearby lakes can be settled, is governed by a tribe.
-And each tribe is rife with sub-division, almost a nation unto itself.

-As an aquatic species, the Hasidisee are startlingly generous with their homes, only going to war against the surface races when they drink too deeply, or begin to overfish a tributary.
-Generally, the Hasidisee are more than happy to keep to themselves.
-They have limited agriculture, and prefer hunting and foraging throughout the watery networks of the ruby isle.

-The few tribes that openly deal with the Protectorate have developed their own gesture-based version of Protectorate standard for above water communication, since their throats are ill-suited to vocalisations in open air.
-They have dealt with the Commonwealth even less, only a dozen tribes making themselves known outside of their Federation.
-These tribes, however, view a whole continent of open freshwater bodies without threat of their historical myths and boogeymen makes the Emerald Plane seem like a 'promised land'

-With the goblin incursion into the Ruby Isle, they have been found largely wanting as slaves or servants, due to the expense of maintaining fresh water for their sleep, and their apparent clumsiness and inexperience with agriculture or industrial pursuits.
-Keeping to their waterways, however, keeps them out of the way of the Goblin Empire, and largely safe from their heel.
-For now, at least.

-Hasidisee towns are subaquatic, occasionally featuring some guest rooms that open above-water for adventurers, or people from the protectorate.
-They flow and twist with the river, built in a teardrop cross-section, with windows letting the river current flow through, impeded as little as possible.
-They avoid large structures, holding town halls and meetings in large, cleared spaces, and keeping their homes only for medicine, meals, meditation, and rest.

-When forced to fight, the Hasidisee make their enemies join them in the water, and use their natural advantages to their benefit.
-If the enemy attempts to dam or alter the river, then quick raids to the shore at the construction or excavation site attempt to stop any such actions.
-They lack the number, or physical prowess to engage in a stand-up fight without these advantages.

-While nominally a freshwater species, Hasidisee can 'breathe' saltwater for short periods of time, though it's like breathing smoke for an air-breathing race.

-Notable place: Hasidisee Capitol 'The River Wall'

-The River Wall is the name given to a mighty waterfall in the depths of the Ruby Isle, Two major rivers joining at the peak of a cliff descending deep into a sinkhole.
-At it's base is an aquifer-linked lake.
-The Hasidisee capitol is built stretching out from the very 'peak' of the waterfall, stone and rammed earth in sweeping circles to make a statement, the waterfall's water co-opted to fill the chambers suspended over the lake.
-The flow of water carefully controlled and managed through valves and resevoirs.

-Small residential spaces descend downwards from the artificial meeting spaces, markets and the senate chamber, where Hasidisee leaders meet to discuss the affairs of the Federation as a whole.
-While this is the closest analogue to a government, the Hasidisee Senate has minimal power to exhibit authority over the tribes in day-to-day matters, to the point where one tribe may be a Protectorate member, while their neighbours could be engaging a guerilla war to stop overfishing, and actively against Protectorate membership.

-Wise elders manage a library of carved tablets and carefully curated, waterproofed scrolls, and Shamans placate the major spirits of the River Wall and the watery networks that the Hasidisee call their home.
-Spreading the spiritually-hued stories of their distant past for teaching the next generation.

-Story hooks/secrets/other notes

-The Hasidisee are fracturous and intensely tribal, individual tribes may be members of the Protectorate, the Commonwealth, or Cloud-and-Foam.
-This can put certain tribes in interesting positions.

-The Hasidisee prefer flowing water, to avoid the stagnant pools of the Judges.
-The black slime colours many of their myths, and serves as a 'satan' figure, but the Hasidisee themselves seem resistant to it's more insidious effects.

-Hasidisee will likely seek emigration to the Commonwealth and it's freshwater bodies.
-But doing so might anger the Goblin Empire, seeing it as the Commonwealth sticking their nose into Empire business.

-Hasidisee settlements may be linked to the Drahrat underground, connecting the two groups and allowing trade and cross-pollination of ideas.
-Or conflict and mistrust between the two.

-A change in a river's path can be a political upheaval for the Hasidisee, on par with a civil war elsewhere.
-Even moreso if the change is the result of a natural event, or a spirit's whim, instead of mortal intervention.

-Hasidisee/Bone Spider conflict when?
-How?
-Who'll rule the waves?
-Tonight on Pay-Per-View!

 #### Vitals

 - Old Age: 60 years